QUICK SUMMARY

 Heart Health Risks

-- Kidney Impairment and Heart Disease: Metals like cadmium and lead damage the kidneys, impairing blood pressure regulation and increasing cardiovascular strain.
+- Kidney Impairment and Heart Disease: Metals like cadmium and lead can damage the kidneys, impairing blood pressure regulation and increasing cardiovascular strain.

 Stroke Risks